Environment

 Environmentally Sensitive Areas (ESAs) are natural areas where City works and development must proceed with care.
 We have Development Permit Guidelines to guide development in and adjacent to ESAs.
 Tree and vegetation removal is restricted in ESAs.
 Riparian management setbacks are specifically identified in the Zoning Bylaw to keep development activities away from sensitive riparian environments around streams and watercourses.
 In Port Moody, we promote the Naturescape B.C. program to support healthy streams and wildlife habitat on private and public property through Naturescaping.

-Protect Our Streams
+Protect our Streams

 To protect the environment prohibited substances must not be discharged into City storm sewers, which drain into streams or oceans.
 Responsible lawn, garden and property care practices help prevent discharges to streams.
-Substances that are prohibited under our Stream and Drainage Protection Bylaw from entering City storm sewers or streams include:: chlorinated water, dirt, oil and grease, paint, fuel, solvent, and soaps.
+Substances that are prohibited under our Stream and Drainage Bylaw from entering City storm sewers or streams include:: chlorinated water, dirt, oil and grease, paint, fuel, solvent, and soaps.

 Reporting Pollution